 Getting answers to your tax questions.
-On IRS.gov, get answers to your tax questions any-time, anywhere.
+On IRS.gov, you can get up-to-date information on current events and changes in tax law.

-- Go to IRS.gov/Help for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/Forms to search for our forms, instructions, and publications.
-You will find details on 2019 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on 2020 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.